omargup/moving_firefighter_problem_generator/README.md

 Currently, these generators are available:

 - Base generators
-  - **Erdos:** Nodes of an Erdős-Rényi graph are placed randomly, with a uniform probability in $[0,1]^d$.
+  - **Erdos Connected:** Nodes of an Erdős-Rényi graph are placed randomly, with a uniform probability in $[0,1]^d$.
 Each of the possible edges is added with probability $p$.
 Euclidean distances are assigned to every edge in the firefighter graph.
-  - **Geometric:** The $n$ nodes are uniformly sampled from the $[0,1]^d$￼space.
-Edges are included in the graph if the Euclidean distance is inferior o equal to a given radius r.
-Euclidean distances are assigned to every edge in the firefighter graph.
-  - **No Metric Erdos:** An Erdos instance with random weights (distances) in a given interval assigned to each edge in the firefighter graph.
-  - **REDS:** The $n$ nodes are placed randomly, with a uniform probability in the unit square $[0,1]^2$.
-The edges are generated following the Energy-Constrained Spatial Social Network Model proposed in <https://eprints.soton.ac.uk/364826/>.
-Euclidean distances are assigned to every edge in the firefighter graph.
-- Spanning Trees generators
-  - Erdos Spanning Tree
-  - Geometric Spanning Tree
-  - No Metric Erdos Spanning Tree
-  - REDS Spanning Tree
-- BFS Trees generators
-  - Erdos BFS Tree
-  - Geometric BFS Tree
-  - No Metric Erdos BFS Tree
-  - REDS BFS Tree

-## To Do

-## License
+Because Erdős-Rényi does not guarantee connected graphs, Erdos Connected generates a series of graphs $G′ = (V′, E′)$ of size $n ≤ |V′| < n + ⌈n/ 4⌉$ following the Erdős-Rényi model, until finding a graph $G′$ with a connected component of size $n$ which is used as $G$.